jasalt/daw-livestream-helper/README.md

 - [X] Toggle sending on/off
 - [X] Mockup Icon
 - [!]
 Windows support
-- [ ] Read project BPM
+- [ ] BWS: Read project BPM
-- [ ] Read project genre
+- [ ] BWS: Read project genre
 - [ ] Build executable (tested working on Windows)

 ## Windows support status

 There is a known Windows issue with Toga version `0.3.0.dev25` which breaks async functionality https://github.com/beeware/toga/issues/1166.
 Using `0.3.0.dev24` for now which functions but **has memory leak while waiting for a proper fix from Toga**.
+As a workaround I'm running this on Mac and connecting via LAN from Windows DAW machine (requires changing server address in `daw-livestream-helper.control.js`)

 ![Winforms](https://github.com/jasalt/daw-livestream-helper/blob/master/docs/210113-winforms.jpg)